 When you contact us with the full details of your case, one of our dental negligence solicitors will be able to give you a more accurate assessment of the strength of your claim.

-How to prove dental negligence in Preston
+How to prove dental negligence

 Crucially, for your claim to be successful, you’ll need to present tangible evidence which proves that the negligence occurred, and outlines the harm you suffered as a result.
 At the outset of your case, one of our top priorities will be to gather this evidence, including medical records, independent medical assessments, and impartial witness testimony.